Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency is 37 trips per day across all routes, equating to around 15 weekly trips per stop.
+On average, there are 32 trips per day across all routes, which equates to approximately 13 weekly trips per individual stop.

 Frequently Asked Questions - Transport